kperrine/minutesynth/docs/intro.md

 ![Module Structure](img/module_struct.png)

 Most modules are comprised of some kind of WebAudio AudioNode followed by a GainNode.
 Patches of upstream constants or audio streams may be made for the input and patchable parameters.
-There are sometimes other non-patchable parameters ("scalars") that are only set once upon module instanciation or by direct assignment.
+There are sometimes other non-patchable parameters ("scalars" in the diagram) that are only set once upon module instanciation or by direct assignment.
 Finally, the output can be patched in one or more places downstream.

 The next section explains further.